Frequently Asked Questions

 Once all required application materials are received, the completed application form and materials are electronically forwarded to the either Graduate Admissions or International Admissions for official review.
 If all materials are complete they will then forward to our program program for review.
 Once the application is reviewed in full.
 The program's review committee then forwards its recommendation for admission or denial to the academic college dean.
 The dean's final admission decision is sent to the Division of Graduate Studies where it is documented on the applicant's record.
 The official admission decision letter is sent by the dean of Graduate Studies.
 Once the applicant receives this letter, the Materials Science Graduate Program will follow up with their offer letter.
-If the applicant is an international student,once accepted for admission, the Office of Global Education will issue the I-20 or DS-2019 by using this link to request an Immigration Document: https://www.kent.edu/globaleducation/request-immigration-document
+If the applicant is an international student, once accepted for admission, the Office of Global Education will issue the I-20 or DS-2019 by using this link to request an Immigration Document: https://www.kent.edu/globaleducation/request-immigration-document

 Domestic application are received and processed by the Division of Graduate Studies.
-All application materials must be sent to:
+All application materials must be uploaded into the application system.

 International applications are received and processed by Kent State's Office of Global Education.
 Applicants who required an F-1 or J-1 student visa must:

 - Meet the visa eligibility requirements.